Expert Commentary

 “The burgeoning science of vaccine-uptake effectiveness is throwing up some unexpected results that could help public-health authorities to sharpen their policies — and save more lives,” the editors write in a July 9 editorial.

-An example: In 2021, the White House announced a new program that offered free rides to vaccination sites to encourage Americans get a COVID-19 booster shot.
+An example: In 2021, the White House announced a new program that offered free rides to vaccination sites to encourage Americans to get a COVID-19 booster shot.
 But a study published in Nature in June finds that providing a free round-trip Lyft ride to a CVS pharmacy “does not produce measurable benefits over and above reminding people to get vaccinated.”

 Studies published in recent years suggest these four strategies may help improve childhood vaccination rates.
 Detailed summaries of key papers that examine these interventions are located toward the bottom of this article.